 Items to pack to stay comfortable on a road trip

 On a long car road trip, there are helpful items to pack to stay comfortable.
 With AC blowing, your skin may be prone to dryness, therefore packing moisturizer and chapstick prevents irritation.
 Tissues, wipes, and hand sanitizer will keep you feeling fresh and clean on the journey.
-Healthy food and snacks will jeep your energy levels up, and for rest, pack pillows and blankets.
+Healthy food and snacks will keep your energy levels up, and for rest, pack pillows and blankets.
 Lumbar support is essential for bodily aches.

 To save space, a travel pillow is handy.
-My personal preference, however, is my own pillow from home; if you have room why not take it.
+My personal preference, however, is my own pillow from home; if you have room why not take it?
 Having your own pillow is useful for uncomfy hotel beds too!

 When planning, see our Essential Accessories For A Road Trip

 - Health Food

 - Healthy Snacks

 - Water (or hydrating drinks)

 Thank you for reading, I hope you have a safe and comfortable journey!